Overview

 Behavior under the mock host

 Unit tests run againstcowboy_sdk.mock_host (usually via cowboy_sdk.testing.SimulatedChain).
-Context, state, ownership, timers, subscriptions, and call_actor (with set_call_handler) all work in-memory. emit_event works under SimulatedChain (which captures events for chain.events()) but not under the bare mock host; the mock implements no gas meter, so guard charge_gas calls behind runtime.is_production() in code you unit-test. keccak256 falls back to SHA-256, and randomness and the token_* operations require a real chain.
+Context, state, ownership, timers, subscriptions, and call_actor (with set_call_handler) all work in-memory. emit_event works under SimulatedChain (which captures events for chain.events()) but not under the bare mock host; the mock implements no gas meter, so gas is not simulated in unit tests — use estimate_gas against a real node when you need cost figures. keccak256 falls back to SHA-256, and randomness and the token_* operations require a real chain.

 Further reading